Mátyás Győri: National team

 In 2014, he won a silver medal at the Youth European Championship and was voted the best left back.
 He was 10th with the Hungarian team at the 2015 World Youth Championship.
 He also took part in the Junior European Championship in Denmark in 2016, but János Gyurka's team only took 10th place here.
 He first entered the adult national team at the end of October 2016 and also made a foreign appearance against the Netherlands on 6 November.
 He was included in the ample framework for the 2017 World Cup, but due to illness, he was unable to begin preparations in time and did not eventually become a member of the tight framework.
 In July 2017, he was the fifth most successful goal scorer of the Hungarian national team at the Junior World Championship, he finished fourth in the top scorer list with 49 hits and was also chosen as the best centre back of the tournament.
 In December, he entered Ljubomir Vranjes ample European Championship framework, but was forced to miss several months and lagged behind the continental tournament due to a rupture of the cross ribbon.
 After his injury, he was a member of the Hungarian national team at the 2020 European Championships.

 Personal life

 Married, his wife Viktória Győri-Lukács is a Hungarian national handball player.
+Their twin daughters, Emma and Zoé, were born in December 2025.